nurhaziq97/basic-react/README.md

 # Basic-react application
-An application build for the purpose of leatning react
+An application build for the purpose of learning react.

+This application is built based on github [bezkoder](https://github.com/bezkoder/react-jwt-auth)

 # Getting Started with Create React App